Robust discrete choice models with t-distributed kernel errors: Case study

 \subsection{Data and utility specification}

-Revealed preference data for the case study are sourced from the London Passenger Mode Choice (LPMC) dataset, which was compiled and made publicly available by \citet{hillel2018recreating}.
+Revealed preference data for the case study are sourced from the London Passenger Mode Choice (LPMC) dataset \citep{hillel2018recreating}.
 The LPMC dataset consists of trip records from the London Travel Demand Survey, which was conducted from 2012 to 2015.
 For each trip record, \citet{hillel2018recreating} imputed tailored choice sets including the attributes of the chosen and the non-chosen alternatives using an online directions application programming interface.
-For more information about the LPMC dataset, the reader is directed to \citet{hillel2018recreating}.
+As the LPMC dataset is a revealed preference mode choice dataset derived from a household travel survey, we conjecture that the observed response data may be contaminated due to misreporting and misclassification.
+In addition, it is possible that random utility maximisation does not accurately represent the decision rules governing some of the observed choices.

 In this case study, we restrict our analysis to home-based trips reported by individuals who are at least 12 years old.
-The resulting dataset comprises 58,584 observations.
-There are four mode choice alternatives, namely walking, cycling, transit and driving with observed market shares of 16.6\%, 3.2\%, 37.4\% and 42.8\%, respectively.
-We hold out 10\% of the data corresponding to 5,858 observations for out-of-sample validation.
+The original dataset contains 58,584 of such observations from 26,904 individuals.
+For our analysis, we consider 10,820 observations from 5,000 randomly selected individuals for model training.
+In addition, we randomly select one observation each from an additional set of 1,250 randomly selected individuals for out-of-sample validation.
+There are four mode choice alternatives, namely walking, cycling, transit and driving.
+In the training data, the observed market shares are 16.4\%, 3.0\%, 37.8\% and 42.8\%, respectively.
+In the test data, the observed market shares are 14.5\%, 3.9\%, 41.8\% and 39.9\%, respectively.

-Each of the three models uses the same specification of the systematic utility, as shown in Table \ref{tab:utility_spec}.
+Each of the three models uses the same specification of the systematic utility, as shown in Table~\ref{tab:utility_spec}.
 The variable ``traffic variability'' is a measure of the driving travel time uncertainty for the given origin-destination pair.
 It is defined as the difference between the travel times in a pessimistic traffic scenario and in an optimistic one divided by the travel time in a typical, best-guess traffic scenario \citep[see][]{hillel2018recreating}.

 The drive alternative is set as reference alternative in the estimation of all models.
 We performed a search over the specification of the reference alternative but found no substantive differences in parameter estimates, in-sample fit and out-of-sample predictive accuracy for different specifications of the reference alternative.